vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/spring-boot-app-build.md

     You now have a small working web application.
     In the next lab,
-    you will push this application to Tanzu Application Service.
+    you will push this application to *Tanzu Application Service*.

 ## Wrap up